radius-project/radius/docs/content/getting-started/setup-vscode/index.md

 {{% codetab %}}

+1. Disable the official Bicep extension if you have it installed.
+(Do not install the Bicep extension if you haven't already, our custom extension needs to be responsible for handling `.bicep` files and you cannot have both extensions enabled at once.)

 1. Download the edge [custom VSCode extension file](https://radiuspublic.blob.core.windows.net/tools/vscode/edge/rad-vscode-bicep.vsix).

-1. Install the `.vsix` file, in VSCode you can manually install the extension using the *Install from VSIX* command in the Extensions view command drop-down.
+1. Install the .vsix file.
+In VSCode, you can manually install the extension using the Install from VSIX command in the Extensions view command drop-down.

    <img src="./vsix-install.png" alt="Screenshot of installing a vsix extension" width=400>